ViteStudio-Tech/ueVite-Get/README.md

 ### Anti-Aliasing, Upscaling, and Frame Generation

 - Engine-side improvements to DLSS integration and rendering support
-- Ported and integrated technologies:
+- Ported and integrated technologies:  (They come with an Engine-side patch, not just naive plugin addition)
   - AMD FSR 2
   - AMD FSR 4
   - AMD Anti-Lag 2